 Tip 6.
 How To Ensure Effective Management When Outsourcing Projects Offshore

-The most important task for the effective management of an offshore team is the adoption of an online project management tool.
+The most important task for the effective management of an offshore remote team is the adoption of an online project management tool.
 Each digital project management tool has its pros and cons.
 However, the most popular tools are as follows:

 Remember that the adoption of an online project management tool is effective only when you ensure that all project-related information sharing happens on that platform.